josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_throttling_chokepoints_2025-08-26.md

 - Operators display trivial or mocking behaviour (e.g. probing why subject isn’t “innately rich” or can’t “grow gold from trees”).
 - Cultural mismatch: crude psyops / workplace-gossip mentality deployed against survivor-led forensic work.
 - Expectation of baseline access to protection or remedy repeatedly unmet.

 ---

-## 🧾 Commentary
+## 🧾 Satirical Aside

 Yes, it’s funny that Steve-O’s ego earned its own Polaris node.
 Yes, it looks like Del Boy AI running on a WiFi jammer from the back of a van.